Conditional Image Synthesis with Diffusion Models: A Survey: Condition integration in denoising networks

-\textit{2.2)}\,\,\textit{Conditioning on pre-processed features.} However, simply concatenating the degraded image in the channel space places a burden on the denoising network to extract information relevant to the restoration task from the unprocessed degraded image.
-To dedicate most modeling capacity on the task-related features, a branch of restoration works \cite{shang2023resdiff, zhao2023wavelet, hai2023low, xue2024low, zhang2023diffusion} prefer to firstly extract these features from the degraded image and subsequently conditioning the model on these task task-related features.
+\textit{2.2)}\,\,\textit{Conditioning on pre-processed features.} However, directly concatenating the degraded image in the channel space imposes a burden on the denoising network, which must implicitly extract task-relevant features from the unprocessed input.
+To allocate the majority of modeling capacity to task-relevant features, a line of restoration studies \citep{shang2023resdiff, zhao2023wavelet, hai2023low, xue2024low, zhang2023diffusion} advocates first extracting these features from the degraded image and then conditioning the diffusion model on them.

-State-of-the-art super-resolution framework Resdiff \cite{shang2023resdiff} employs a pre-trained CNN to generate a higher quality intermediate image for the initial degraded image, and conditions the denoising network on the intermediate image and its high-frequency details to synthesize the residual between the intermediate image and the clean image.
-For more complex restoration tasks including underwater image restoration \cite{zhao2023wavelet} and low-light image enhancement \cite{hai2023low, xue2024low}, in which the given degraded image is severely corrupted, a branch of works prefer to condition the model on frequency information extracted by discrete wavelet transformations.
-To restore real-world text images under severe degradation, DiffTSR \cite{zhang2023diffusion} conducts parallel diffusion processes consist of an image diffusion model for image restoration and a text diffusion model for text recognition and employs a multi-modality module to interact the information of text and image diffusion process.
+The state-of-the-art super-resolution framework ResDiff \citep{shang2023resdiff} utilizes a pre-trained Convolutional Neural Network (CNN) to generate a high-quality intermediate image from the initial degraded input.
+It then conditions the denoising network on this intermediate image, along with its high-frequency components, to model the residual between the intermediate and the clean image.
+For more challenging restoration tasks, such as underwater image restoration \citep{zhao2023wavelet} and low-light image enhancement \citep{hai2023low, xue2024low}, where the input images suffer from severe degradation, a branch of works prefer to condition the model on frequency information extracted by discrete wavelet transformations.
+To restore real-world text images under severe degradation, DiffTSR \citep{zhang2023diffusion} conducts parallel diffusion processes consisting of an image diffusion model for image restoration and a text diffusion model for text recognition.
+A multi-modal interaction module is further employed to facilitate information exchange between the two diffusion streams.